valleyofdoom/PC-Tuning/docs/configure-nvidia.md

 - Disable ``Enable Ansel`` as it is injected in all games by the display drivers, regardless if the game supports Ansel or not which may cause conflicts with third-party tools or injectors ([1](https://www.pcgamingwiki.com/wiki/Nvidia#Ansel))

 - If you have Resizable BAR set up properly, you can experiment with forcing it on unsupported games for a potential performance improvement by toggling the options below ([1](https://www.youtube.com/watch?v=ZTOtqWTFSK8)).
-It is worth noting that ReBAR can result in a performance regression in some games ([1](https://www.techspot.com/review/2234-nvidia-resizable-bar)) so carry out your own benchmarks.
+It is worth noting that ReBAR can result in a performance regression in some games ([1](https://www.techspot.com/review/2234-nvidia-resizable-bar)) so carry out your own benchmarks

   - rBAR - Feature
   - rBAR - Options